pradnyaborkar90/News_Article_Scrapping/README.md

 # News_Article_Scrapping
-The program implements Web Scrapping on News Articles and summarize the article in the input number of Sentences.
+This program implements Web Scrapping on News Articles and summarizes them in the required number of Sentences.
 It uses python's Natural Language ToolKit for implementing Tokenization on the text extracted from the web pages.
-It uses BeautifulSoup a python library for easy implementation of web scraping
+It also uses BeautifulSoup a python library for easy implementation of web scraping.